1. About us

 We will use this information to consider your application for a position with Slaughter and May (with the exception of the information provided in the Equal Opportunity and Diversity section which will be used for statistical purposes (internally and via external providers) to help us better support a diverse and inclusive workplace and meet our regulatory and legal requirements).
 We will also use the information to process additional information about you through carrying out checks to verify the information provided by you (including reference, background, identity, suitability and criminal record checks).

 In order to use your personal information we need a lawful basis to do so.
 We rely on the fact that using your personal information in this way is necessary for our legitimate interest in hiring appropriately skilled employees and running an effective recruitment process.
 We may also rely on the condition that we need to perform our obligations in a contract with you, for example if you have signed a trainee contract with us but have yet to join the firm.
 In some circumstances, such as meeting visa requirements, we have a legal obligation to use your personal information.
-If we need to process special categories of personal data or use any criminal offence information about you to conduct criminal background checks as part of our pre-employment screening exercise, we and/or our third party provider will ask for your consent, if necessary.
+If we need to process special categories of personal data or use any criminal offence information about you to conduct criminal background checks as part of our pre-employment screening exercise, we and/or our third party provider will either rely on the fact that the processing is necessary for the firm to meet our legal or regulatory obligations or we will ask for your consent, whichever is more appropriate.

 3.4 Alumni (including former partners)